William Manning (British politician): Biography

-Between 1794 and 1830 he served almost continuously as a Member of Parliament in turn for Evesham, Lymington and Penryn.
+Between 1794 and 1830 Manning served almost continuously as a Member of Parliament in turn for Evesham, Lymington and Penryn.
 He was a prominent slave owner and member of the West India Committee.
 He was active politically trying to prevent the abolition of slavery.

 Personal life

-He married twice; firstly Elizabeth, daughter of banker Abel Smith of Nottingham, with whom he had 2 daughters and secondly Mary, daughter of barrister Henry Lannoy Hunter of Beech Hill, Reading, Berkshire with whom he had 4 sons and 4 daughters.
+He married twice; firstly Elizabeth Smith, daughter of banker Abel Smith of Nottingham, with whom he had two daughters and secondly Mary Hunter, daughter of barrister Henry Lannoy Hunter of Beech Hill, Reading, Berkshire with whom he had four sons and four daughters.

 He inherited Copped Hall, Totteridge, Hertfordshire, where his second wife Mary Hunter re-designed the grounds, probably with the advice of Humphry Repton, damming the Folly Brook to create the ornamental Darland's Lake.

 After the death of Lord Frederick Campbell in 1816, he bought Combe Bank near Sevenoaks, Kent from Campbell's daughter.
 However, he got into financial difficulties in the 1820s and had to declare himself bankrupt in 1831.
 He was forced to resign from the Bank of England, sell his estates and move to a smaller property in Gower Street, London.

 William Manning died at Gower Street in 1835 and was buried at Sundridge, Kent.

 One son, Henry Manning, was ordained as an Anglican clergyman and became a leader of the Oxford Movement, later converting to Catholicism and becoming the Archbishop of Westminster in 1865.